Essex Market

-Essex Market (formerly known as Essex Street Market) is a food market with independent vendors at the intersection of Essex Street and Delancey Street in the Lower East Side of Manhattan, New York City.
+Essex Market (formerly known as Essex Street Market) is a food market with independent vendors at the intersection of Essex Street and Delancey Street on the Lower East Side of Manhattan, New York City.
 The market is known for its many local shops, including grocery stores, bakeries, butchers, seafood shops, coffee vendors, cheese shops, and spice shops.
 There are small restaurants that serve meals in the market, including Shopsin's.
 The LES Girls Club and Cuchifritos Gallery + Project Space are also included in the market.

 The market opened in 1940, replacing an outdoor market that had operated since the 19th century.
 During the late 20th century, Essex Street Market began to see a decrease in customers, as supermarkets became increasingly popular.
 The market was turned over from the city to the individual vendors in 1966 and was taken over by the New York City Economic Development Corporation in 1995.
 As part of the Essex Crossing redevelopment project that commenced in 2013, Essex Street Market moved to a new location in 2019 and rebranded Essex Market.